ibmresilient/resilient-community-apps/fn_elasticsearch/README.md

 ## Troubleshooting & Support
+If using the app with an App Host, see the SOAR System Administrator Guide and the App Host Deployment Guide for troubleshooting procedures.
+You can find these guides on the [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSBRUQ), where you can select which version of the SOAR platform you are using.
 Refer to the documentation listed in the Requirements section for troubleshooting information.

+If using the app with an integration server, see the [Integration Server Guide](https://ibm.biz/res-int-server-guide)

 ### For Support
 This is a IBM Community provided App.
 Please search the Community [ibm.biz/soarcommunity](https://ibm.biz/soarcommunity) for assistance.